 Every Friday we feature one of the garments from the magazine in a post about styling.
 We suggest different ways to wear the garment in question using mock-ups from Polyvore.
 We encourage readers to tell us what they think about these outfits via our Facebook page or Twitter, and if folks want to make their own outfits, please tweet them at us with the hashtag #twiststyle.
 You can find all of the Style Friday posts here.

-What about you?
-How will you wear Literati?
+How will you wear Epiphany?

 I spent the first half of this week at a friend's lake house.
 It snowed during our drive up, which mostly dashed my dreams of getting into the lake.
 The sun shone a bunch during our walks along the rocky beach, afternoons drinking tea indoors, and forest hikes.

 The allover lace gives it a little breeziness, but Sanderling is still a snuggly thing.